 Explanation: Mostly in public transport like bus and metros, walking is mandatory for a long distance.

-4. The most vulnerable part of traffic is
+4. What is the most vulnerable part of the traffic?

 a) Traffic jam

-5. The main objective of pedestrian facility is
+5. What is the main objective of the pedestrian facility?

 a) To minimize the pedestrian conflicts